Hi, my name is Mike Kasbohm and I'm the inventor of the Trash

 to tie the knot each time (to avoid the problems) is still needed and well

 I got pretty efficient at tying knots.
 Although more often than

-I’d like to have admitted at the time, I sometimes tied off the bag too small and tore it trying to
+I’d liked to have admitted at the time, I sometimes tied off the bag too small and tore it trying

 fall in.
-But I had no choice on whether to do it or not - it was mandated by the
+But I had no choice on whether to do it or not - it was mandated by management, and for

 seconds additional time to actually tie the knot each time I changed a trash can liner.